noremacskich/Nanocon/readme.txt

   Download and install Git (Cross Platform) https://help.github.com/articles/set-up-git

-    Follow thier instructions on creating a new account.
+    Follow their instructions on creating a new account.

   Download and install Aptana Studio 3 http://aptana.org/